borutrpin/truth-tracking-coherence/README.md

 This is the Julia code used to reproduce the simulations reported in a paper on coherence measures.
-It is based on Igor Douven's code for simulations of confirmation measures (https://github.com/IgorDouven/Tracking), although adapted in many ways.
+It is based on Igor Douven's code for simulations of confirmation measures (https://github.com/IgorDouven/Tracking), although adapted in many ways (described in the corresponding paper).

 Our simulations may be reproduced by first running coherence_simulations.jl and following the steps as documented in the file.
 Then the results may be (re-)analyzed and the aggregated plots obtained by running auc_reanalyzer.jl.